UI design

 During testing, I noticed that the initial walker card size was overwhelming and took up too much space.
 To address this, I redesigned the cards to be more compact, allowing for a cleaner look and easier navigation.

-As I continued testing, users pointed out that the 'previously booked' walker cards were overloaded with unnecessary information.
+As I continued testing, users pointed out that the previously booked walker cards were overloaded with unnecessary information.
 Since they had already gone through the hiring process and were familiar with their walkers, all the extra details felt redundant.
 This feedback helped refine the design, stripping down the cards to only the essentials, making the user experience more efficient.

 Before